Aloha!

 Finished dimensions of my faux fireplace:

-You can see that I omitted the base with drawer and changed the mantel slightly from Ashley’s plans.
+You can see that I omitted the base with the drawer and changed the mantel slightly from Ashley’s plans.
 The finished dimensions of my fireplace are as follows:

-Entire fireplace with mantel is 43.75″ tall x 55″ wide x 15.75″ deep.
+The entire fireplace with the mantel is 43.75″ tall x 55″ wide x 15.75″ deep.
 White base portion is only 14″ deep x 53″ wide, but I chose to have my mantel overhang slightly.

 I used this flickering bulb from Amazon.

-!
+And this basic white lamp cord with a switch for only $8.
+And I even bought some birch logs from Amazon!
 I’ve used the same ones in my own fireplace with the same cord and bulb for the last few years.
 Even though our fireplace is fully functional, we don’t have much use for a fire here.
 Ha!

 YOU MIGHT ALSO LIKE: